Dispersion on the Complete Graph: Introduction

-A key quantity in our proofs is the expected one-step change in the number of unhappy particles.
+A key quantity in our proofs is the \emph{drift}, that is, the expected one-step change in the number of unhappy particles.
 In Section~\ref{estimatecondexp} we establish that

-So, as long as $U_t$ is (much) larger than $|\varepsilon| n$, then $U_{t+1}$ is (much) smaller than~$U_t$ in expectation.
+So, as long as $U_t$ is much larger than $|\varepsilon| n$, then $U_{t+1} - U_t$ is a large negative number in expectation.
 In other words, when there are `many' unhappy particles at time $t$, the expected number of $U_{t+1}$ decreases by a considerable amount.
-However, this is no longer the case when there are only a `few' unhappy particles, that is, less than $O(|\varepsilon| n)$.
-Then $U_t$ is expected to either decrease only by a slight amount, which in particular is problematic when the expected decrease $\mathbb{E}[U_{t+1} - U_t \mid U_t]$ is smaller than one, or when $\varepsilon>0$, where we can expect that the number of unhappy particles even \emph{increases}.
+However, this is no longer true when $U_t = O(|\varepsilon| n)$: then the expected decrease of $U_t$ might be tiny, or when $\varepsilon>0$, we can even expect that the number of unhappy particles \emph{increases}.
 We will use different methods to study the trajectory of $U_t$, depending on the range of~$\varepsilon$ and whether we are considering the upper or the lower tail.